LorneWhiteway/glimpse_project/README.md

 1. When creating cutouts and when merging, use this to specify that only a subset of all possible cutouts should be handled - this is useful primarily during testing.
 Use Python slice notation, so that for example `[2000:2100]` would handle only cutouts with 2000 <= id < 2100, while `[::2]` would handle all even-numbered cutouts.
 Note that ids are zero-based.
 For cutout creation and merging, job_control is optional; if omitted then all possible cutouts will be handled.
 2. When running glimpse, use this to specify the id of which single cutout is to be processed; this will be useful for example in a job script used to run glimpse in parallel.
 Note that ids are zero-based.
 In glimpse mode this parameter is required.

+## Weak lensing shear quote convention

+Two quote conventions are in use for quoting weak lensing shear; they differ in the sign of the the e2 field.
+Accommodate the quote convention used in the catalogue by (if necessary) adding ":FLIPSIGN" to the name of the e2 shear field in the "shear_names" item in the "create_cutouts" section of the ini file.
+In all cases leave the "flip_e2" item in the "survey" section of the ini file set to 'false'.
+(This is necessary for proper handling of the 'rotate by 45 degrees' logic when creating cutouts.)

+Catalogues are typically provided without any mention of quote convention so typically you must experiment to see which convention is correct.
+When using catalogues from simulations, you can do this by comparing with the "true kappa" provided in the simulation catalogue.
+When using real data, you can do this by coparing to cluster locations.

 ## File names